andrelandgraf/react-with-typescript/README.md

 ### Typing with TypeScript

-- as a typed superset of JavaScript, TypeScript verifies types on compilation
+- As a typed superset of JavaScript, TypeScript verifies types on compilation
-- in React world, [PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html) validate types in run-time, this is hower not needed anymore if TypeScript is used.
+- In React world, [PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html) validate types in run-time, this is however not needed anymore if TypeScript is used.
 As a conclusion, if you maintain a React app that soley is based on TypeScript, PropTypes are not needed anymore.
-- when using TypeScript, the best way to subsitute PropTypes is to create an Interface for every component's props and state.
+- When using TypeScript, the best way to substitute PropTypes is to create an Interface for every component's props and state.

 [See following example](https://charleslbryant.gitbooks.io/hello-react-and-typescript/content/TypeScriptAndReact.html):